deinferno/VUtil/README.md

 Various scripting utilities for Counter Strike: Global Offensive

-Warning: This is a work in progress, everything is subject to change and some things may not work properly yet.
+ABANDONED: This stuff is really old, not optimized and really awfully coded.
+Consider using https://github.com/samisalreadytaken libs and examples instead.